Electrically-controllable superconducting memory effect in UTe2: Superconducting memory effect in UTe

 The tunability of the memory state enables us to perform pump/probe operations to switch between different states (Fig.~\ref{fig:illustrate}d,e).
 For example, if one chooses a $J$ value that lies at the bottom of the hysteresis loop, then perturbing the system to switch from the equilibrium (non-memory) to the out-of-equilibrium (memory) state changes $V$ between nonzero and zero values by raising $J_c$ (blue and red data points, Fig.~\ref{fig:illustrate}d).
 These high and low states could for instance be labelled 1 and 0 for computational memory purposes.

 We find that the memory effect can be controlled by tuning the system in three different ways: by modulating the amplitude, duration and relaxation rate of the perturbative excitation current $J_{\text{ex}}$ (Figure~\ref{fig:tuning}).
 For each of these tuning parameters, we find that larger hysteresis loops are induced for stronger perturbations, up to some saturated maximal values (see Extended Data Fig. 1).
 Furthermore, each of these tuning axes yields a similar evolution in temperature of the memory effect.
 Figure~\ref{fig:temps} depicts the temperature $T$ dependence over the interval 50~mK $\leq T \leq$ 1.0~K for amplitude-tuning.
 At low temperatures below 0.4~K bright yellow regions in Fig.~\ref{fig:temps}b identify a strong memory effect characterised by the observation of a large $\Delta J$ for high $J_{\text{ex}}$.
-However, at elevated temperatures this quickly diminishes, with hysteresis loops closing for $T >$ 0.6~K. Similar behaviour is also observed under timescale- and duration-tuning, as shown in Extended Data Fig.~5.
+However, at elevated temperatures this quickly diminishes, with hysteresis loops closing for $T >$ 0.6~K. Similar behaviour is also observed under duration- and relaxation-tuning, as shown in Extended Data Fig.~5.

-Such a low temperature scale of the memory effect in UTe$_2$ is somewhat surprising, given that the superconducting $T_c$~=~2.1~K. This points to some intrinsic low energy phenomenon, distinct from the superconductivity itself, being responsible for the observed hysteretic $V(J)$ phenomena.
+Such a low temperature scale of the memory effect in UTe$_2$ is somewhat surprising, given that the superconducting $T_c$~=~2.1~K in zero field, and is still $>$~1~K in this field range.
+This points to some intrinsic low energy phenomenon, distinct from the superconductivity itself, being responsible for the observed hysteretic $V(J)$ phenomena.
 It appears analogous to the superconducting diode effect, for which extrinsic vortex-driven effects can be enhanced near $T_c$ but diminish at lower $T$.
 By contrast, for intrinsic mechanisms (in which the superconducting state itself spontaneously breaks inversion and time-reversal symmetries) the diode effect becomes enhanced in the low $T$ limit~\cite{Yanase-intrinsicPRL22}, similar to our observations here of the superconducting memory effect in UTe$_2$.